 Bakan2801 NW Second Ave., Miami

-Take a trip to Mexico by way of Wynwood every time you visit Bakan.
+Take a trip to Mexico by way of Wynwood at Bakan.
 Here, a resort-style ambiance has elevated the typical outdoor dining experience.
-The restaurant's cacti-lined outdoor bar and terrace have been artfully decorated with inverted wood-pyramid canopies and illuminated brown and green hanging basket to transport you straight to the streets of Tulum.
+The restaurant's cacti-lined outdoor bar and terrace have been artfully decorated with inverted wood-pyramid canopies and illuminated hanging baskets to transport you to the streets of Tulum.
 By day, the shaded area provides an open-air experience, while soft lighting makes for a dreamy escape by night.
-Sit back and sip a variety of colorful cocktails and equally vibrant fare — say, the Tulum Vive (made with mezcal, triple sec, lime juice, and house-made cucumber syrup) and the Vuelve a la Vida ( a blend of shrimp, calamari, octopus, scallops, avocado, guajillo and ancho chile, and avocado doused in a citrusy blend of lemon and orange).
+Sit back and sip a variety of colorful cocktails and equally vibrant fare for a Mexican getaway minus the plane ticket.

 Jaguar3067 Grand Ave., Coconut Grove

 Jaguar's terrace, better known as the "outdoor habitat," is quickly becoming the perfect spot for lunch, an after-work happy hour, romantic date night, ladies' night, dinner, or Sunday brunch.
-The restaurant's chef, Oscar del Rivero, has revamped the space into a mini-jungle so guests can soak up the views along with a cocktail or three.
-The entire outdoor patio has been decorated with dozens of flowering plants from nearby Kreative Garden, transporting diners to a veritable Jaguar habitat in the heart of Coconut Grove.
+Chef Oscar del Rivero, has revamped the space into a mini-jungle so guests can soak up the views along with a cocktail or three.
+The entire outdoor patio has been decorated with dozens of flowering plants from nearby Kreative Gardens, transporting diners to a veritable playground in the heart of Coconut Grove.